modesttree/Projeny/README.md

 * #### <a id="workflow-create-new-config"></a>How do I start an entirely new set of Projeny-based packages/projects from scratch?

-    You need to use the command line for this.
+    * Method 1 - Command line
         * Open command prompt / powershell at the directory where you want to create your new projects/packages.
         * Run `prj --createConfig` (or the shorthand `prj -cc`)
-    * Note that this will create two new folders, one called `UnityPackages` and another called `UnityProjects` in the current directory
         * It will also create a new file named `Projeny.yaml` with some basic defaults (see <a href="#projeny-yaml">here</a> for details on this file)
+        * This will set up your new config as follows:
+            * Projects will reside in a folder named `UnityProjects`
+            * Packages will reside in a folder named `UnityPackages`.
+Each project will also have the option for local packages at `UnityProjects/PROJECT_NAME/Packages`
+        * After this, you will probably want to <a href="#workflow-create-project-command-line">create a project</a>

+    * Method 1 - Manually
+        * Create a new directory that will be the root for your project
+        * Create a file named `Projeny.yaml` at this directory with the following contents:

+            PathVars:
+                UnityProjectsDir: '[ConfigDir]/UnityProjects'
+                LogPath: '[ConfigDir]/PrjLog.txt'

+        * Create a new directory named `UnityProjects`
+        * Done
         * After this, you will probably want to <a href="#workflow-create-project-command-line">create a project</a>

 ## <a id="projeny-yaml"></a>Projeny.yaml reference